GushALKDev/solana_pulsar_dao/README.md

 - **View Poll**: Displays poll details, including the question, vote counts, user status, and a countdown timer.
 - **Cast Vote**: Allows users to vote "Yes" or "No" with a real-time confirmation spinner during transaction processing.
 - **🆕 Change Vote**: If vote updates are enabled, users can change their vote before the poll expires.
+- **🆕 Withdraw Vote**: Users can retract their vote completely, closing their voter account and recovering rent.
 - **🆕 Admin Panel**: The deployer sees an admin control panel to toggle vote updates globally with loading indicators.

 #### Key Screens